cmfunderburk/vmt-dev/docs/BIGGEST_PICTURE/vision_and_architecture.md

 **Current Limitations:**
 ⚠️ Only one set of search/matching/bargaining rules (legacy protocols)
 ⚠️ No institutional comparison possible yet
-⚠️ No centralized market mechanisms
+⚠️ No information aggregation mechanisms
-⚠️ Cannot compare bilateral vs centralized outcomes
+⚠️ No price signal broadcasting or market-informed bargaining
-⚠️ Limited ability to explore emergence conditions
+⚠️ Limited ability to explore price convergence conditions
+⚠️ Cannot yet study market information effects or money emergence

 ---